Three of the most popular Vanguard international ETFs are VWO, VEA, and VXUS. Is there one that reigns supreme to hold alongside U.S. stocks?

 In short, geographic diversification in equities has huge potential upside and little downside for investors.

 I went into the merits of international diversification in even more detail in a separate post here if you're interested.

 What is perhaps less clear is how exactly one should go about implementing that diversification in ex-US stocks.
 The most popular choice by far is VXUS, Vanguard's total international stock market fund.
 This fund is a crucial component of both the Bogleheads 3-Fund and 4-Fund portfolios.

-VEA is Vanguard’s broad index fund for Developed Markets.
+VEA is Vanguard's broad index fund for Developed Markets.
+Its mutual fund equivalent is VTMGX.
 VWO is the one for Emerging Markets.
-Thus VXUS is roughly 75/25 VEA/VWO.
+Its mutual fund equivalent is VEMAX.
+Thus VXUS (mutual fund equivalent VTIAX) is roughly 75/25 VEA/VWO.
 So for a realistic example where the portfolio has home country bias (most people do), a 100% equities portfolio of 80% VTI (total U.S. stock market) and 20% VXUS unfortunately only has about 5% exposure to Emerging Markets.